Wafi-Afdi/Learning_Playground/README.md

 # Simple Chat App with REST API and Socket.io
-Repo consist of both frontend and backend implementation
+Repository consist of both frontend and backend implementation

 Frontend is created using NextJS 13 and multiple other packages.
 Most importantly socket.io to support real time communication